samthor/dhost/README.md

-The never-caching development Node webserver for static files.
+The never-caching development Node webserver for static files and ESM dev work.
 This instructs browsers _never_ to cache any requested resources.
 If you've ever had to mash _Ctrl/Cmd-R_ to ensure your browser is seeing the latest version of a static site, you'll know this feeling.